fabiomarreco/BlogSource/source/_posts/2019-09-06-monad-for-the-masses.md

 # Monad for the masses

-I´ve been meaning to write this blog post about monads as a way to help me improve my ability to explain monads to the unintiated.

-If you came to this post, you probably already heard the dreadfull word _MONADS_ somewhere.
-Maybe you are trying to make your code `more functional` as seems to be the hype now, are using lambdas, linq queries, immutability etc. and want to take the next step.
+If you came to this post, you probably already heard the dreadful word _MONADS_ somewhere.
+Maybe you are trying to make your code `more functional` as seems to be the hype now, maybe you are using lambdas, linq queries, immutability etc. and want to take the next step.

-I would probably argue that the next step would be to play arround in a language that supports [curring](https://fsharpforfunandprofit.com/posts/currying/), [partial applications](https://fsharpforfunandprofit.com/posts/partial-application/) and [sum types](https://fsharpforfunandprofit.com/posts/discriminated-unions/).
+I would probably argue that the next step would be to play around in a language that supports [curring](https://fsharpforfunandprofit.com/posts/currying/), [partial applications](https://fsharpforfunandprofit.com/posts/partial-application/) and [sum types](https://fsharpforfunandprofit.com/posts/discriminated-unions/).
 (I´ve talked about those using F# in a [previous post]({{ site.baseurl }}{% post_url 2018-04-16-financial-modelling-in-fsharp-part-1 %}) ).
-But if you are still not ready to take the jump (to a functional language) and are curious about this monad thinggy, fear not, this post is for you.
+But if you are still not ready to take the jump (to a functional language) and are curious about this monad thingy, fear not.
+This post is for you.

->I´ll be using C#, but the concepts can be used in any statically typed language that supports parametric polimorphism (the `<T>` in `Repository<T>` for example).
+>I´ll be using C#, but the concepts can be used in any statically typed language that supports parametric polymorphism (the `<T>` in `Repository<T>` for example).
 So... golang people can leave now. (kidding).

 ## What is a monad, then?